Paris Haute Couture: A look at the latest Dior Jewellery Collection Haute Jewellery.

-As Paris Haute Couture kick-starts, all eyes are on the French luxury houses and, of course, the fabulous jewellery that adorns the designers’ creations.
-This year, we have an especial interest in the latest Victoire de Castellane jewellery collection for Dior.
+As Paris Haute Couture kick starts, all eyes are on the French luxury houses and, of course, the fabulous jewellery that adorns the designers’ creations.
+This year, we have an special interest in the latest Victoire de Castellane jewellery collection for Dior.

 Haute couture and Haute Jewellery

-Since 2010, Haute Couture’s official calendar has hosted the most exquisite jewellery houses that are affiliated to the federation.
+Since 2010, Haute Couture’s official calendar has hosted the most exquisite jewellery houses that are affiliated with the federation.
 The purpose is to showcase at the same time, the two sectors that stand out by the uniqueness of their models handmade with exceptional know-how.

 Victoire de Castellane celebrates 2 decades as Dior’s Jewellery creative director

-2020 is a special year for Dior Fine Jewellery since the French house celebrates the 20th-anniversary of Victoire de Castellane as its creative director.
+But this year is a special one for Dior Fine Jewellery since the French house celebrates the 20th-anniversary of Victoire de Castellane as its creative director.
 As a matter of fact, it was de Castellane who developed and launched Dior Joaillerie after LVMH CEO Bernard Arnault poached her from Chanel in 1999.

 In these twenty years, Victoire de Castellane has become famous for her signature designs; fabulous hybrid creatures, a mix of flowers and insects covered in colourful enamel and gems, having often secret movable parts.
 De Castellane whimsical collections seem out of a dream and have won her almost 100k followers on Instagram and fans all over the world.

 The Gem Dior Collection

 The French jewellery designer named her latest collection “Gem Dior”; a wordplay with J’aime Dior, I love Dior.
 Additionally, J’adore Dior, I adore Dior, is the slogan on T-shirts and bags and gives name to a perfume.
 It is Dior’s most extensive high jewellery collection ever.
 To clarify, the collection has almost 100 pieces, from necklaces to watches.
 Certainly, the pieces are made with dégradé gemstones clusters in all colours of the rainbow, including cyan tourmalines and diamonds.
 And also emeralds, pink sapphires, tanzanites, garnets, emeralds, you name it.

 The extravagant presentation